DeyCiSleepheart/survivemakvrket/README.md

 # survivemakvrket
-d.i.t. communal game set on an old ceramics factory
+Do It Together game set on an old ceramics factory that has been cared for by multiple people over the years.